 By now, you should be more than familiar with our series of regularly updating leaderboards for various Marquette Golden Eagles sports accomplishments.
 Keep checking back to that link in the previous sentence for our charts as the seasons continue to churn through history and MU’s various teams continue to create new memories and accomplishments.

 We’re going to look at the women’s lacrosse record book for draw controls in this one.

-Here’s the full chart at the start of the 2022 season.
+Here’s the full chart as it stands at the end of the historic 2023 season.

 Marquette Women’s Lacrosse All-Time Draw Controls Chart